 Paul Jarman is one of Australia’s favourite choral composers and conductors.
-His pieces have become much loved choral works – Shackleton, Sea of Berries, Ancient City, Volta do Mar Largo, The Will to Climb, Pemulwuy, Let go the Long White Sails, Eye of the Needle, Towards Infinity, Icarus, Sampan, Take to the Sky, Band of Brothers and many more.
+His pieces have become much loved choral works – Shackleton, Sea of Berries, Ancient City, Volta do Mar Largo, The Will to Climb, Pemulwuy, Let go the Long White Sails, Eye of the Needle, Time Enough to Give, Towards Infinity, Icarus, Sampan, Take to the Sky, Band of Brothers and many more.

 Paul began performing at the age of 5 and did his first professional gig at the age of 14 with his brother Adam.
 He played in various rock bands during his teens, including Big Yellow Taxi and then Feelhive who in the 1990’s won Drum Media’s Battle of the Bands, landing a recording deal for two albums.
 Paul attended the Sydney Conservatorium in 1990 to study a bachelor of music in education, however decided to pursue performance full time.
 Two months later, riding his motorbike, Paul was hit by a truck in a tragic head-on collision.